-Flavour enhancers are food additives that are added to food to enhance its flavour and/or odour, to increase the perception of a single flavour, or to increase the overall perception of all its flavour characteristics.
-However, flavour enhancers do not impart any flavour or odour to food.[3][5]
+Flavour enhancers are additives added to food to intensify its flavour and/or aroma, either by amplifying a specific taste or by enhancing the overall perception of all flavour characteristics.
+However, flavour enhancers themselves do not impart any flavour or odour to food.[1][2]

-Like other food additives, they are identified by their name and/or a code number, the E numbering system, where E stands for Europe, and are numbered from E620 to E650.[6]
+Like other food additives, they are identified by their name and/or a code number in the E numbering system, where “E” stands for Europe.
+Flavour enhancers are listed under the range E620–E650.[3]

-Almost all flavour enhancers authorized for use in the European Union belong to three groups: glutamates, inositates and guanylates.
-Among these, the three most commonly used molecules are monosodium glutamate (E621), disodium inosinate (E631) and disodium guanylate (E627).
+Almost all flavour enhancers authorised for use in the European Union fall into three main groups or classes: glutamates, inosinates, and guanylates.
+Among these, the most commonly used are monosodium glutamate (E621), disodium inosinate (E631), and disodium guanylate (E627).[4]

 Contents